Aleks1014/BookBoulevard/README.md

 - `JOB_MATCH_DB_HOST`: The address of your database server.
 For Azure-hosted MariaDB, it might look like `jobmatchserver.mariadb.database.azure.com`.

-- `JOB_MATCH_DB_NAME`: The name of your specific database in MariaDB, such as `jobmatch`.
+- `DB_NAME`: The name of your specific database in PostgreSQL, such as `bookboulevard`.

-- `JOB_MATCH_DB_USER`: Your database username with necessary permissions, something like `alphateam8@jobmatchserver`.
+- `DB_USER`: Your database username with necessary permissions, something like `postgres`.

-- `JOB_MATCH_DB_PASSWORD`: The password for your database user.
+- `DB_PASSWORD`: The password for your database user.
 It should be unique and not publicly disclosed.

-- `JWT_SECRET_KEY`: The key used to sign and verify JWT tokens.
-This must be a long, random, and unique string.

-- `MAILTRAP_USERNAME`: Your MailTrap username for email testing and sandboxing.
+- `DB_HOST`: The host of your database, such as `localhost`.

-- `MAILTRAP_PASSWORD`: The corresponding password for your MailTrap account.
+- `DB_PORT`: The port of your database, such as `5432`.

-- `API_KEY`: Specific API key provided by MailTrap or other services that require it.

-- `ADMIN_REGISTRATION_CODE`: A secure code used during the admin registration process.
-This code should be kept confidential.

 ## Features